Building Divisions

 Multi-Family Housing

-Multifamily housing can range from affordable housing to high-end housing.
+Multi-Family Housing can range from affordable housing to high-end housing.
 It is projected to have exponential growth in over the next 20 years.
 At 24%, housing is the second largest electricity consuming sector in India.
 Affordable and mid-range housing will lead demand, supported by government policy.
 The need for cooling and energy will rise multi-fold in next few decades.
-Net-zero and resilient building innovation are needed for sustainable growth of this sector.
+Net-zero and resilient building innovations are needed for sustainable growth of this sector.
 This can also contribute to the Sustainable Development Goals (SDGs).
 This Division can impact millions of people giving access to affordable homes, with clean and reliable energy, making a positive impact on their health and well-being.

-On-site Construction Worker Housing
+Construction Worker Housing

 Typically, construction workers are migrants and stay on-site anywhere between 3 months to 3 years in poorly constructed temporary shelters, without proper hygiene or comfort.
 These temporary shelters do not have stable electric supply and workers burn fossil fuels for cooking and heating.
 Meanwhile we expect large amounts of construction to take place in the next 3 decades.

 All this warrants an approach to on-site housing for construction workers to provide hygiene and thermal comfort.
 This Division will focus on solutions that are modular, movable, and eliminate waste.
-They will be developed to be resilient, net-zero-energy and net-zero-water.
+They will be developed to be resilient, net-zero-energy, and net-zero-water.

 Educational Building